refugeetech/platform/API00.md

       fieldDescription:'',
       dataStructure:['project']
     },
-    pseudoQuery:'return project in database where all of ['+req.params.categories+'] in project.challengeCategories' },
+    pseudoQuery:'return project in Projects where all of ['+req.params.categories+'] in project.challengeCategories' },
   data:result
 }